Bandits: AKA Bold/Bandit.

 Above a normal Tremper Albino and a Cinnamon Bandit hatched from the same test clutch.

 Photo #2.
 Cinnamon Albino Bandit male that hatched in 2013.
-You can see other Cinnamom males posted below.
+You can see other Cinnamom males posted above.